leknoppix/jquery.cake.clone/README.md

 ```

-The options array contains several parameters.
+The options object contains several parameters.
 * The first parameter *init* identifies the master div (the div to clone).
-* The second parameter *nbrincrem* must be the same as the launch of * init* and will increment each time you add the number of the clone made​​..
+* The second parameter *nbrincrem* must be identical to *init*, and will increment each time you add a new clone.
 * The third parameter *classclone* specifies the name of the div to be cloned without its identification number.
 * The last parameter *controller* is used to specify the name of the controller.

 ## Evolution

-This plugin is simple, it may evolve progressively uses and returns.
+This plugin is still basic, it may evolve with reports and feedbacks.
-To meet any problem, do not hesitate to use the wiki to return your ideas.
+Should you have any problem, question or inquiry, please do not hesitate to use the wiki and to share your ideas.
-Thank you in advance.
+Thanks!